MrBasa/dotfiles/README.md

 ## Prerequisite

-This setup assumes the `ansible-bootstrap` playbook has already been run successfully on the target machine.
+This setup assumes the `bootstrap-ansible.sh` script from the (Ansible repo)[https://github.com/MrBasa/ansible-bootstrap] has already been run successfully on the target machine.
 This ensures that `git`, `fish`, and `chezmoi` are installed and ready.

 ## Usage on a New Machine (Restoring Your Config)

 This is the **second and final step** in setting up a new environment.
 Run the following command to apply your personal configuration.

-**Important:** Replace `your-username` with your actual GitHub username.

 ```bash
 # Switch to the fish shell first